Conversion Of Kj To Btu

 Scientific Explanation: Underlying Principles

 The accuracy of the conversion might slightly deviate in situations involving extreme temperature changes or varying pressure levels because the specific heat capacity of water (the amount of heat required to change its temperature) is not perfectly constant across all conditions.
-However, this variation is often negligible for everyday practical applications.
+That said, this variation is often negligible for everyday practical applications.

 Frequently Asked Questions (FAQ)